 2.2 Analysis of soil samples

 Available nutrients were analysed using standard procedures.
 Water soluble K was extracted using distilled water in the ratio of 1:5 and filtered.
 Filtrate were analyzed using flame photometer (Jackson,1967).
 Available K was determined by extraction with neutral normal ammonium acetate in the ratio (5:1) (Jackson ,1973).
-Exchangeable K was obtained from taking the difference between available K and water soluble K (Dhilion et al., 1985).
+Exchangeable K was obtained from taking the difference between available K and water-soluble K (Dhilion et al., 1985).
 Nitric acid soluble K was determined by boiling the soil with HNO3 in the ratio of 1:10 and filtered.
 Filtrate was made up to 100ml and analyzed using flame photometer as described by Pratt (1982).

 2.3 Incubation study